csvenke/compose-rules/README.md

 ### **or**

-Will resolve all rules in left-to-right order.
-Returns a rule function that returns true if some rules are true.
+> Returns a rule function that returns true if some rules are true.
+> Resolves rules in left-to-right order.

+#### Example

 ```js
 import { or } from "@csvenke/compose-rules";